abisummers/abisummers.github.io/src/content/guide/picking-a-restaurant.md

 When trying a new restaurant, it's sometimes hard to know what to look out for.
 In my first year here, I definitely ate at some restaurants that were not good and were way more expensive that they should have been.

-### How to pick a good restaurant
+### How to pick a good restaurant in Paris

 In recent years, I've rarely been let down by this guide.
-As someone who has eaten at hundreds of restaurants across the city, here's some of the things I personally look out for when picking a new place to try.
+As someone who has eaten at hundreds of restaurants across the city over the eight years that I've lived here, here's some of the things I personally look out for when picking a new place to try.

-This isn't to say that all restaurants that do some of these things are bad, but they are all things that I factor in.
+You can see a list of _some_ of my favourite restaurants [here](https://www.google.com/maps/d/viewer?mid=117w2uwIFA2aieW8BoL4KOY-7JlBs3_g&ll=48.8585024429216%2C2.3323640499999954&z=13) if you're looking for a tried and tested place.

+A good thing to look out for is _'fait maison'_ on a menu which means home made.
+There are certain rules about what is allowed to be called fait maison, but it signifies the food is made on site with raw and unprocessed ingredients.

+Here are some of the things I look out for when picking a new restaurant.
+This doesn't mean the restaurant will be bad if they fall into any of these categories, but it is something to consider.

 ### Opening hours

-In France, it's very common for restaurants to only open for lunch (roughly between 12 and 2pm) and dinner (from 6pm onwards).
+In France, it's very common for restaurants to only open for lunch (roughly between 12 and 2pm) and dinner (from 6:30pm onwards).

-As a general rule, if a restaurant is open between lunch and dinner it means that it's at least partially targetting tourists.

 This can definitely be frustrating, especially if it's not something that you've prepared for.
-If I'm hungry between lunch and dinner, I will usually go to a bakery or a supermarket.
+I've definitely been caught out by this before.

+There are however some good restaurants that are open the entire day, or _service continu_ in French.
+It's just something to consider.

 ### Someone standing outside